 Wuka Period Pants Review

 The last brand on the list, but certainly not least, is Wuka.
-The period pants I tried of theirs are the Ultimate Bikini, the Ultimate Midi Brief, and the Basics Hipster.
+The period pants I tried are the Ultimate Bikini, the Ultimate Midi Brief, and the Basics Hipster.

 Here are the facts about Wuka: